wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 ## What we need to improve

 There are a few things that we are still working to improve, namely:
-1. Windows support is on-going (it'll be read soon... stay tuned!)
+1. Windows support is on-going (it'll be ready soon... stay tuned!)
-2. The generated executables are a bit fatter than they can.
+2. The generated executables are a bit fatter than they should be.
 Currently we are embedding a fat static archive "libwasmer.a" in the executable.
 Ideally we will only include `libwasmer-headless.a` which should only weight a few Mbs more than their Wasm counterparts.

 # WAPM